 Also of interest is that Gould - Grady has more people living here who work in computers and math than 95% of the places in the US.

-Gould - Grady ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.14% of people over 25 have a college degree.
+In terms of college education, Gould - Grady ranks among the least educated cities in the nation, as only 3.14% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Gould - Grady in 2022 was $4,719, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $18,876 for a family of four.
 However, Gould - Grady contains both very wealthy and poor people as well.
 Gould - Grady also has one of the higher rates of people living in poverty in the nation, with 32.35% of its population below the federal poverty line.